citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolAWSDetailResponseModel.md

 `func (o *HypervisorResourcePoolAWSDetailResponseModel) UnsetResourcePoolRootId()`

 UnsetResourcePoolRootId ensures that no value is present for ResourcePoolRootId, not even an explicit nil
-### GetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourceRefResponseModel`

-GetVirtualPrivateCloud returns the VirtualPrivateCloud field if non-nil, zero value otherwise.

-### GetVirtualPrivateCloudOk

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourceRefResponseModel, bool)`

-GetVirtualPrivateCloudOk returns a tuple with the VirtualPrivateCloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourceRefResponseModel)`

-SetVirtualPrivateCloud sets VirtualPrivateCloud field to given value.

-### GetAvailabilityZone

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZone() HypervisorResourceRefResponseModel`

-GetAvailabilityZone returns the AvailabilityZone field if non-nil, zero value otherwise.

-### GetAvailabilityZoneOk

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZoneOk() (*HypervisorResourceRefResponseModel, bool)`

-GetAvailabilityZoneOk returns a tuple with the AvailabilityZone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAvailabilityZone

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetAvailabilityZone(v HypervisorResourceRefResponseModel)`

-SetAvailabilityZone sets AvailabilityZone field to given value.

-### GetNetworks

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetNetworks() []HypervisorResourceRefResponseModel`

-GetNetworks returns the Networks field if non-nil, zero value otherwise.

-### GetNetworksOk

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetNetworksOk() (*[]HypervisorResourceRefResponseModel, bool)`

-GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworks

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetNetworks(v []HypervisorResourceRefResponseModel)`

-SetNetworks sets Networks field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)